code-423n4/2024-01-renft/README.md

 Fee on transfer and rebasing ERC20 tokens are not supported

-All ERC20 tokens supported by Seaport are supported here. (!Alec)
+All ERC20 tokens supported by Seaport are supported here.

 ### ERC721/ERC1155 Token Support

 There are no restrictions placed on what 721/1155 tokens protocol can interact with.
-Similarly to ERC20 token support, all tokens supported by Seaport are supported here. (!Alec)
+Similarly to ERC20 token support, all tokens supported by Seaport are supported here.

 ### Deployed Blockchains